Master of Philosophy

 Applicants need to discuss their proposed research topic with an appropriate research supervisor.
 Please contact us for details.

-James Cook University will form an advisory panel comprised of a Primary Advisor, Secondary Advisor and Advisor Mentor to assist Higher Degree by Research candidates in their research journey.
+James Cook University will form an advisory panel comprised of a Primary and Secondary Advisor to assist Higher Degree by Research candidates in their research journey.

 Candidates are required to complete core subjects before embarking on the thesis component, as per course structure below.

 - Master of Philosophy Research Thesis (Architecture and Building)